1. There is one right way to lead or manage

 Management should be an ongoing (if interrupted) conversation, not an annual punch-up and recrimination session.
 Don’t wait all year saving up resentment.
 Drop the appraisals and talk normally to each other.

-Myths of Management – what people get wrong about being the boss, by Stefan Stern and Cary Cooper is published this month by Kogan Page, £14.99
+Myths of Management – what people get wrong about being the boss, by Stefan Stern and Cary Cooper is published by Kogan Page, £14.99